 How do I order genotyping?

 Easy!
 Use the Genomic Testing Express Order System (linked from the Animal Services menu).

-If you'd like to speak to a member of the Genomics service team before you order, call 614/322-4482.
+If you'd like to discuss options with the Genomics service team before you order, call 614/322-4458.

 Please note that your AJCA account must be current to place an order.
 Tests will be billed after samples have been processed by the laboratory.

 The kit is a one-page form preprinted with the cow or heifer’s AJCA identification.
 It also provides instructions for collecting hair samples.
 When you are ready to take the hair sample from the animal, verify the animal's ID with the one printed on the test form, collect the hair sample and tape it to the form where indicated, fold it up and seal into an envelope--one for each animal.

 The AJCA uses the services of GeneSeek.
 The lab sends the genomic data to the CDCB for evaluations released on the first Tuesday of every month.